Custom Event Setup

 Biocompatibility and performance of printed parts depend on strict adherence to qualified workflows.
 Deviation from these instructions may significantly affect material behavior, safety and biocompatibility outcomes.

 The manufacturing of medical and dental devices using 3D printed materials requires appropriate expertise, validated equipment, controlled workflows and robust quality assurance.
-Printing alone is not sufficient: biocompatibility is achieved only through correct printing, post-processing and full polymer conversion.
+Printing alone is not sufficient: biocompatibility is achieved only through correct printing, post-processing and controlled polymer conversion.
 3D resins are raw photoreactive materials.
 Only after validated printing, post-curing and cleansing can printed parts potentially meet biocompatibility requirements for a specific intended use.

 Scope of application